XinchengTan/AM205_Final_Project/README.md

 ## Code
-The main code for functional connectivity estimation is in <font color=blue>Neuronal Functional Connectivity Estimation.ipynb</font>.
+The main code for functional connectivity estimation is in @@Neuronal Functional Connectivity Estimation.ipynb@@.
-The code for randomized linear algebra matrix multiplication is in <font color=blue>RLA_tests_graphs.ipynb</font>.
+The code for randomized linear algebra matrix multiplication is in @@RLA_tests_graphs.ipynb@@.

 The rest of the .py files provide helper functions to load the dataset, apply the Gaussian graphical model with and without RLA, and plot the estimated results under various measures.